jchio001/Savory-Backend/ENDPOINT_DOC.md

     "id": <Integer>.
 The id of the photo
     "account_id": <Integer>.
 The id of the account that posted it "photo_url": <String>.
-The url of the uploaded image "creation_date": <Long>.
+The url of the uploaded image "place_id": <String>.
+The Google place id of the restaurant this photo maps to "place_name": <String>.
+The name of the restaurant this photo maps to "creation_date": <Long>.
 The upload date in epoch time }
 ```